 MSKCC indicates that women who are pregnant or breastfeeding should not take borage oil due to its potential teratogenic effect in unborn fetuses and its ability to induce premature labor.
 Borage oil is sometimes used by health practitioners to ripen the cervix in preparation for labor; however, this method should only be used in full term pregnancies under the care and advice of a qualified physician.

-Cleveland Clinic states that there has been some confusion between borage and foxglove, resulting in accidental toxic poisoning.
+There has been some confusion between borage and foxglove, resulting in accidental toxic poisoning.
 While borage is generally considered safe, foxglove contains a toxic property known as digitalis glycoside which can cause serious side effects or death.

 Borage oil may interact with other medications.
 According to WebMD, if you take medications for any of the following medical reasons you should speak with a medical practitioner about the potential risks of drug interactions before taking borage oil: